Calculation of interim dividend

 When a company decides to pay both interim and final dividends within the same fiscal year, the interim dividend is generally lower than the final one.
 This strategy is employed to mitigate the impact on the company's operational capacity in case yearly earnings fall below projections.
 The calculation of interim dividends involves a meticulous consideration of the company's financial health and performance.

-Interim dividend example
+Example of Interim dividend

 Why do companies pay interim dividends?